 and team of dispensers

 Flixotide is an inhaler that contains the active ingredient fluticasone propionate, which belongs to a group of medicines called corticosteroids (these are commonly just known as steroids).

-The Flixotide inhaler will not help to treat sudden asthma attacks.
-Your doctor will prescribe you a 'reliever' inhaler to treat this.
-You can view our range or preventer and reliever inhaler asthma treatments.
+The Flixotide inhaler will not help to treat sudden asthma attacks as it is not fast acting enough to provide instant relief.
+Your doctor will prescribe you a 'reliever' inhaler, most commonly the blue ventolin reliever inhaler.

 Who can use the Flixotide inhaler?